tc39/proposal-source-phase-imports/README.md

 ## Security Benefits

-Tracking the origins of a scripts or modules is important for protecting programs from cross-site scripting attacks, for example using [Content Security Policies][CSP].
+Tracking the origins of scripts or modules is important for protecting programs from cross-site scripting attacks, for example using [Content Security Policies][CSP].
+Extending this behaviour to dynamic module reflections enables custom loaders while retaining these security benefits.

-A common use is to disallow dynamic code generation means like `eval`.
-Wasm compilation is unfortunately completly dynamic right now (manual network fetch + compile), so Wasm unconditionally requires a `script-src: unsafe-wasm-eval` CSP attribute.
+Wasm compilation is unfortunately completely dynamic right now (manual network fetch & compile), so Wasm unconditionally requires a `script-src: unsafe-wasm-eval` CSP attribute.

-With this proposal, the Wasm module would be known statically, so would not have to be considered as dynamic code generation.
-This would allow the web platform to lift this restriction for statically imported Wasm modules, and instead just require `script-src: self` (or possibly `wasm-src: self`) like for JS.
+With this proposal, the JS and Wasm module reflections would be known statically, so would not have to be considered as dynamic code generation.
+This would allow the web platform to enabling dynamic instantiation for these modules while lifting the restriction of an arbitrary evaluation CSP policy and instead just require `script-src: self` (or `wasm-src: self`).
 Also see https://github.com/WebAssembly/esm-integration/issues/56.

 This property does not just impact platforms using CSP, but also other platforms